julianobarbosa/mac-dev-playbook/full-mac-setup.md

   - Install Ansible (following the guide in [README.md](README.md))
   - **Sign in to App Store** (since `mas` can't sign in automatically)
-  - Clone mac-dev-playbook to the Mac: `git clone git@github.com:geerlingguy/mac-dev-playbook.git`
+  - Clone mac-dev-playbook to the Mac: `git clone git@github.com:julianobarbosa/mac-dev-playbook.git`
-  - Drop `config.yml` from `~/Dropbox/Apps/Config` to the playbook (copy over the network or using a USB flash drive).
+  - Drop `config.yml` from `~/OneDrive\ -\Hypera/MacOS/Apps/Config` to the playbook (copy over the network or using a USB flash drive).
   - Run the playbook.
     - If there are errors, you may need to finish up other tasks like installing 'old-fashioned' apps first (since I try to place Photoshop in the Dock and it can't be installed automatically).
 Then, run the playbook again ;)
   - Start Synchronization tasks:
     - Open Photos and make sure iCloud sync options are correct
     - Open Music, make sure computer is authorized, and set Library sync options
-    - Open Dropbox, sign in, and set up sync
+    - Open OneDrive, sign in, and set up sync
   - Install or complete setup for old-fashioned apps:
     - Open Creative Cloud, sign in, and install needed apps
     - Open iStat Menus and configure CPU/Net/Temp Combined view
     - (If required:)
       - Install [Elgato Stream Deck](https://www.elgato.com/en/downloads)
-        - Open Livestream profile inside `~/Dropbox/Apps/Config/Stream Deck`
+        - Open Livestream profile inside `~/OneDrive\ -\ Hypera/MacOS/Apps/Config/Stream Deck`
       - Install [Elgato Key Light Air (Control Center)](https://www.elgato.com/en/downloads)
       - Install [Autodesk Fusion 360](https://www.autodesk.com)
       - Install Microsoft Office Home & Student 2019 (https://account.microsoft.com/services/)